 This course focuses strongly on field instruction and real-world situations.
 Studies about the natural environment and tourism are underpinned by a strong focus on sustainability and the visitor experience.
 Students choose one of the two areas of specialisation:

 In this specialisation you will study natural environments, human-nature relationships and the practice of nature tourism in a global context.
 This specialisation prepares you for various professional roles in environmental education and/or interpretation in environmental settings that provide visitor services, including national parks, zoos, botanical gardens and private nature tourism operations.

 Studies highlight global challenges and local opportunities, supporting sustainable development of tourism and promoting solutions that balance conservation, communities and sustainable travel.
 This enables graduates to play a key role in the global ecotourism market.

-In this specialisation, students will study leadership, recreation and conservation at CSU, alongside 10-15 weeks of professional training in bushwalking, rock climbing and abseiling while doing a Certificate IV at Wodonga TAFE.
-Canoeing, ski touring and ski camping, mountain biking, sea kayaking and whitewater rafting may also be available.
+In this specialisation, you will study leadership, recreation and conservation at CSU, alongside 10 to 15 weeks of professional training in bushwalking, rock climbing and abseiling through a Certificate IV in Outdoor Recreation at Wodonga TAFE.
+Canoeing, ski touring and ski camping, mountain biking, sea kayaking and white water rafting may also be available.

-Students undertaking Certificate IV will complete units in adventure programming and guiding, legal issues, workplace safety, wilderness first aid and emergency care, and information and communication technologies.
+During the Certificate IV, you will complete units in adventure programming and guiding, legal issues, workplace safety, wilderness first aid and emergency care, and information and communication technologies.

 On campus; Distance education